A guide to clearingNot got the grades you expected? Don't panic!

-The first thing to do when you know you need to go through Clearing is not to panic.
+The first thing to do when you know you need to go through Clearing is to stay focused.
 There are lots of sources of information out there about the Clearing process and course vacancies.
-Keep calm, read our list of Clearing sources - and you’ll get onto the degree course you want.
+Keep calm, read our guide to clearing and you’ll get onto the degree course you want.

 The first thing to do is to contact the course of your choice that made the offer you accepted and confirmed.
 If you have missed the required grades by a small amount you may still get in, but you must phone early (preferably on the day you receive your results – this is a race, remember).